Daily mindfulness of breathing will develop your skill in paying attention to your present experience.

 Your fourth mindfulness training is to develop the MIDL skill of opening to whatever you are experiencing now.
 Opening to experience means allowing yourself to 'feel' your relationship towards your current experience.
 This may be dislike, frustration, sadness, joy or contentment.
 Regardless what you are experiencing this is the time, protected by mindfulness and concentration, to allow yourself to deeply feel it.

 To aid in 'opening' to all experience it is helpful to change the way that you perceive your breathing.
 By widening your awareness to experience your whole body, rather than just your breathing, you will start to become aware of how your whole body 'responds' to breathing.
 You will notice that as your breath draws in, your body fills and expands out-wards.
 As you breath goes out, your body deflates relaxing in-wards.
-Awareness of the expansion and contraction of your body will make you more aware of the experience of your six senses, allowing you to 'open' to them on each in-breath.
+Awareness of the expansion and contraction of your body will make you more aware of the experience of your six senses (eyes, ears, nose, tongue, body and mind), allowing you to 'open' to them on each in-breath.

 Your fifth mindfulness training is to develop the MIDL skill of 'softening into' your relationship towards whatever you are experiencing now.
 Softening means to turn the physical and mental hardness of resistance into the softness of acceptance.
 As your breath draws in and your body expands you 'open' to whatever you are experiencing now.
 As your breath goes out and your body deflates you 'soften into' your relationship towards whatever you are experiencing now.
 Open, soften, open soften; acceptance.

 Once you have developed awareness of the natural expansion of your body with each in-breath and the natural deflation of your body with each out-breath, free from control; you learn the skill of 'borrowing' the deflation of your body with the out-breath.
-By aligning your awareness with the deflation of the out-breath and softening all effort with the natural relaxation of the body, all mental activity is calmed and all resistance abandoned. this is the foundation of the MIDL deconditioning skill.
+By aligning your awareness with the deflation of the out-breath and softening all effort with the natural relaxation of the body, all mental activity is calmed and all resistance abandoned.
+This is the foundation of the MIDL skill of deconditioning negative habitual patterns from the mind.

 Your sixth mindfulness training is to develop the MIDL skill of abandoning all participation.
 Abandoning means to give up all effort, to abandon all effort, both physical and mental, towards the experience of all six senses.
 Like carrying a heavy bag on a long journey and then hopping onto a train, you can put the heavy bag down and allow the train to carry it for you.
 "I do not have to do anything anymore, just relax".
 In the same way the momentum of your meditation practice carries you into Stillness through the abandoning of the desire to participate in any of your six senses.